-The total number of Tripiṭaka scriptures which have thus far been translated from Chinese into English is very limited, and moreover, the English translation of the Tripiṭaka can be said to be almost non-existent.
-In order to have the many peoples of the world come to know the teachings of the Buddha, Rev. Dr. Numata believed that an English translation of the Tripiṭaka was essential.
+Only a fraction of the total number of Tripiṭaka scriptures have yet to be translated from the Chinese into English.
+To allow the many peoples of the world come to know the teachings of the Buddha, the late Rev. Dr. Numata believed that an English translation of the Tripiṭaka was an essential step.

 To realize this goal, in 1986 Rev. Dr. Numata established the BDK English Tripiṭaka Project in Berkeley, California to facilitate this effort, which includes Buddhist scholars from throughout the world to assist in undertaking this translation project.
 In 2015 operations moved to its present location, some ten miles to the east to Moraga, California.

 For the First Series of this project, which may take over a hundred of years to complete, BDK has selected 139 of the Tripiṭaka's texts which will be published in 108 volumes.
 Beautifully bound volumes of the translations may be purchased.
 For selected titles, on-line electronic file versions (PDFs) of published works are available for download and viewing from the BDK Japan website.